Me: Oh, ChatGPT, spin me a tale showing what you can do — actually, how about a virus that adapts to its surroundings?

 ChatGPT: As with any technology, how AI is used can have positive or negative impacts.
 Overall, it is important to approach the development and use of AI software with caution and to ensure that proper measures are in place to address any potential negative impacts.

 Yes, generative AI and LLMs, including ChatGPT, are just tools.
 But malware has now been supercharged with artificial intelligence, AI that changes the game.
 For malware that changes itself, security has to be rethought.
+Systems that use AI can monitor for malware and intrusions.

 The Need For A Layered Approach